 - PA-RISC Architecture: Details of PA-RISC architecture and processors.

-- Chipsets: HP PA-RISC computers used proprietary HP chipsets and system designs, usually specific to a group of processors and computers.
+- Chipsets: HP PA-RISC computers used proprietary HP chipsets and system designs, usually specific to a group and generations of processors and computers.

 - Buses: Many custom HP buses were used in PA-RISC for processors, memory and I/O devices, like GSC, VSC and HP-PB but also industry standard such as EISA and PCI.

-- SCSI Controllers: Storage used industry-standard SCSI buses and third-party SCSI controllers.
+- SCSI Controllers: Storage used industry-standard SCSI and third-party controllers.

-- Graphics adapters: HP sold PA-RISC with its own range of CRX and Visualize graphics adapters.
+- Graphics adapters: HP sold PA-RISC with its own range of CRX and Visualize graphics adapters used extensively in technical computing.

 |I||Infancy: Early Architecture|